Dionísio Babo Soares: Early life and career

-Babo Soares was born in Ermera in the north west of East Timor on 16 August 1966.
-He graduated in constitutional law from Udayana University in Denpasar, Indonesia, in 1990.
+Babo Soares was born in Ermera in the northwest of East Timor (then a Portuguese colony) on 16 August 1966.
+He graduated in constitutional law from Udayana University in Denpasar, Bali, Indonesia, in 1990.
 As a student, he actively participated in the resistance movement against the occupation of his home country and was a member of various groups, such as the Liga dos Estudantes Patriotas (LEP).
 In 1989, he was involved in a petition to make the United Nations aware of the fate of East Timor.
 He also took part in demonstrations at the Indonesian embassy in Wellington, New Zealand.

-In 1995, Babo Soares completed a master's degree in Philosophy with a focus on development studies at Massey University in Palmerston North, New Zealand.
-Between 1995 and 1999, he was a member of the academic staff of the then Universitas Timor Timur (UNTIM), now absorbed into the National University of East Timor.
-From 1998, he was a doctoral student in Anthropology at the Research School of Pacific and Asian Studies of the Australian National University in Canberra.
-His research focused on political and social developments in East Timor during its preparation for independence between 1999 and 2002.
+In 1995, Babo Soares completed a master's degree in philosophy with a focus on development studies at Massey University in Palmerston North, New Zealand.
+Between 1995 and 1999, he was a member of the academic staff of the then Universitas Timor Timur (UNTIM), now succeeded by the National University of Timor-Leste.
+From 1998, he was a doctoral student in anthropology at the Research School of Pacific and Asian Studies of the Australian National University in Canberra.
+His research focused on political and social developments in Timor-Leste during its preparation for independence between 1999 and 2002.

-In 2003, Babo Soares worked at the Asia Foundation in East Timor.
+In 2003, Babo Soares worked at the Asia Foundation in Timor-Leste.
 The same year, he was a co-founder of the East Timor Coffee Institute.
 In addition, he taught from 2003 to 2012 at the Universidade da Paz, and in 2003 and 2004 at the Universidade Dili (UNDIL).